202C-Pilot/202C-Master-Course/forums-class-discussions.md

 * What makes writing effective?
 * What does it mean to say that a piece of writing is clear?
-* What makes concision and precisions important in technical communication?
+* What makes concision and precision important in technical communication?
 * How can you achieve clarity, concision, and precision in your own work?